lvl100gengar/harness/README.md

 The harness is designed to be resilient:
 - Network errors are logged but don't stop the test
-- Database errors in report generation are fatal
 - File system errors are handled gracefully
-- All errors are logged with appropriate detail
-- Username tracking helps isolate issues to specific jobs

 ## Contributing